androsland/Configs/README.md

-# Misc
+# Configs
-Miscellaneous repo.
-Everything and anything is in here
+All the configs I use in one place for convinience